Table of Contents

 Will it get approved?
 When will it get approved?

 There is no way to know for sure if a medication will get approved by the FDA.
 Once all clinical trial phases are completed and Eli Lilly has collected enough data on efficacy, safety and relevant edge-cases, the process can begin.
 Until then, there is always the potential for new data that could suggest retatrutide does not provide benefits worth the risks.
 Until then, however, the medical community and individuals who struggle with weight can remain hopeful.
-Retatrutide has shown promising results so far, even compared to new and industry-leading medications like Ozempic and Mounjaro.
+Retatrutide has shown promising results so far, even compared to new and industry-leading medications like semaglutide and tirzepatide.

 Final Notes